Uranium mining in Australia: 1944–present

 The first of many government inquiries into the industry was tabled in 1976 as the "Ranger Uranium Environmental Inquiry" (also known as the "Fox Report"), and addressed the question of whether Australia should mine and export uranium.
 Mining operations ceased while the inquiry was underway but recommenced in 1977 after the government took up a 42% share of Ranger Uranium Mines.
 In 1979 the Commonwealth sold its share in the still to be built Ranger operation and at the same time established Energy Resources of Australia to own and operate the mine.
 Ranger finally opened for production in 1981.
 The mine continued to operate until January 2021 and is now marked for remediation.

 The Nabarlek (NT) mine operated for four months in 1979.
-Milling of stockpiled ore commenced in 1980 and produced 10,858 tonnes of uranium oxide up to 1988 with sales to Japan, Finland and France, for civil power generation.
+Milling of stockpiled ore commenced in 1980 and produced 10,858 tonnes of uranium oxide up to 1988 with sales to Japan, Finland, and France, for civil power generation.

-Mary Kathleen closed in late 1982 becoming the site of Australia's first major uranium mine site rehabilitation project.
+Mary Kathleen closed in late 1982, becoming the site of Australia's first major uranium mine site rehabilitation project.
 This was completed in 1985.
 A similar site rehabilitation project at Rum Jungle also took place in the 1980s.

 The Olympic Dam mine at Roxby Downs started operations in 1988, operated by Western Mining Corporation.
-A large underground mine, it was mainly focussed on copper production, with uranium, gold and silver as by-products.
+A large underground mine, it was mainly focussed on copper production, with uranium, gold, and silver as by-products.
 Western Mining Corporation was taken over by BHP Billiton in 2005.

 Historically, many prospective Australian uranium mines have been constrained by active antinuclear opposition, but state governments have now approved mine development in Western Australia and Queensland.
-But it is unlikely that any new projects will enter active development until the market improves.
-As of 2013 uranium prices are very low.
-Cameco placed the Kintyre project on hold until market prices improve and Paladin has stated that its project proposals (Bigrlyi, Angela/Pamela, Manyingee, Oobagooma, and Valhalla/Skal) need higher uranium market prices before they can proceed.
-Toro wants to take the Wiluna proposal to the development phase, but has not been successful in attracting equity investors.
-When market prices go up again, so that mine development is justified, most projects would need at least five years to proceed to production.
+As of 2013 uranium prices were very low.
+Cameco placed the Kintyre project on hold until market prices improve and Paladin stated that its project proposals (Bigrlyi, Angela/Pamela, Manyingee, Oobagooma, and Valhalla/Skal) needed higher uranium market prices before they can proceed.
+Toro wanted to take the Wiluna proposal to the development phase, but had not been successful in attracting equity investors.
+If and when market prices rise again, so that mine development is justified, most projects would need at least five years to proceed to production.